 - use a soft dough: the proportions of the dough are important as is the temperature of the dough in order for you to be able to press out the dough without struggling.
 I broke two cookie presses while developing spritz cookie recipes because my dough was too stiff.

-First of all, you will notice that there are no chemical leaveners in this recipe.
+- Don't use chemical leavening agents in spritz cookies: this recipe has no chemical leaveners.
 That's because we don't want to encourage the cookies to puff and rise up (from baking powder) or spread (which baking soda could cause).

-While you may find that many recipes indicate to chill the dough before baking to prevent spread, like these sugar cookies, we don't need to do that with these spritz cookies.
+- Chill after pressing, not before: While many recipes indicate to chill the dough before baking to prevent spread, like for these cutout sugar cookies, we don't need to do that with these spritz cookies.
 However, if you do notice that your spritz cookies are spreading, try chilling the pressed cookies on the sheet pan for 15 minutes until hard before baking.
 This could reduce the spread.

-One final way to prevent cookies from spreading: bake the spritz cookies at a higher temperature, at 375 ºF instead of 350 ºF.
-This way the exterior of the cookie dries and sets before spreading.
+- Bake the spritz cookies at a higher temperature at 375 ºF (190 °C) instead of 350 ºF (175 °C).
+This way, the exterior of the cookie dries and sets before spreading.

 In case you are wondering, the cookie press I have is from Wilton (the latest version of the Wilton cookie press I have is available on Amazon).
-OXO also makes a cookie press that has a wider range of disks for more interesting shapes.
+OXO also makes a cookie press with a wider range of disks for more interesting shapes.

 I usually like to keep spritz cookies plain because I like to dip them in hot cups of tea, but if you would prefer to garnish or embellish them, you can:

-- decorate them with sprinkles before baking.
+- Decorate them with sprinkles before baking.
 The heat will set the sprinkles in place.
-I like to use sparkly sanding sugar which is comes in a variety of colours and doesn't melt.
+I like to use sparkly sanding sugar, which comes in various colours and doesn't melt.

-- dip them in melted chocolate, like I did with these matcha gingerbread cookies and then garnish with sprinkles (if you'd like).
+- Dip them in melted chocolate, as I did with these matcha gingerbread cookies and then garnish with sprinkles (if you'd like).

-If you prefer rolling your cookies, try these sugar cookies, or for something spiced, you can make gingerbread, or even matcha gingerbread.
+If you prefer rolling your cookies, try these sugar cookies, or for something spiced, you can make gingerbread people or even matcha gingerbread cookies.

 📖 Recipe